Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 To enforce intellectual property rights after you’ve registered your IP assets in Vietnam, you have the following options:

 Administrative Complaints.
 The intellectual property owner can report a violator to the National Copyright Office and other administrative authorities where the intellectual property is registered.
 The authorities take action in their name and settle the case.
-Most disputes in Vietnam are settled this way.
+Most disputes in Vietnam are typically settled in this manner.

 Sanctions.
-Government bodies can sanction suppliers/partners who steal IP by issuing warnings, fines, or seizing their goods.
+Government bodies can sanction suppliers or partners who steal intellectual property (IP) by issuing warnings, fines, or seizing their goods.
 Sometimes, they revoke their business license and force them to pay massive fines.

 Customs Seizures.
 The latest updates to the IP legislature included a new customer management feature that allows IP rights owners to register their products with customs.
-The customs continuously monitor counterfeit/pirated goods and ensure they don’t leave the country.
+Customs continuously monitor the movement of counterfeit and pirated goods to ensure they don’t leave the country.

 Cosmo Sourcing // Your Trusted Partner In Vietnam

-Our Vietnam Sourcing services allow you to access new manufacturers that you would not be able to in China and avoid Tariffs.
-Our services are designed to do everything to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet to validation, sourcing, ordering, and evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
+Our Vietnam Sourcing services enable you to access new manufacturers that are not available in China, allowing you to avoid Tariffs.
+Our services are designed to take your idea, turn it into a product, and ship it to its final destination.
+Cosmo can handle everything from creating a product spec sheet to validation, sourcing, ordering, and evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.